Secure Cloud Storage Protocols with Data Dynamics Using Secure Network Coding Techniques: Experimental Results

 \subsection{Experimental Results for DSCS II}

-For DSCS II, we use the same parameters for different files as shown in Table~\ref{tab:file_param}.
-The additional storage cost (storage overhead with respect to the file size) for DSCS II accounts for the tags for the data blocks and the skip list built on these tags.
-They are reported separately in Table~\ref{tab:storage_dsdcII}.
-After the initial outsourcing of the data file, the client and the server need to communicate with each other either during an audit or during an append.
-The communication cost during an audit includes the size of the aggregated tag (and the size of the aggregated block that is not reported here).
-The communication costs for an audit and an append are reported in Table~\ref{tab:commn:dscsII}.
+The additional storage cost (storage overhead at the server $S$) for DSCS II accounts for the authentication tags only.
+The storage overhead is reported in Table~\ref{tab:storage_dsdcII}.
+After the initial outsourcing of the data file, the client $C$ and the server $S$ need to communicate with each other either during an audit or during an append.
+The communication cost during an audit for $Q$ data blocks includes the size of the aggregated tag (the size of the single aggregated block is not reported here).
+The communication costs for an audit and an append are reported in Table~\ref{tab:storage_dsdcII}.
 Table~\ref{tab:comp_dscsII} summarizes the computation cost for DSCS II incurred during the initial outsourcing, an audit and an append.
 We note that the time needed to generate a tag is much more expensive (compared to DSCS I) due to the costly operations in bilinear groups implemented using the PBC library.